-While Geralt of Rivia lies wounded after killing a band of ghouls in the last episode of Netflix’s Witcher, a man he saved offers to repay his debt via the Law of Surprise—that which you have but do not know.
+While Geralt of Rivia lies wounded after a fight with ghouls in an episode of Netflix’s Witcher, a man he saved offers to repay his debt via the Law of Surprise—that which you have but do not know.
 "Just get me an ale," Geralt retorts, clearly in no mood for witchery nonsense while covered in ghoul drool.

 A noble quest

 Naturally I plan begin my journey the way any alcohol-guzzling virtuoso would: Ingesting the cheapest drink I can find before even thinking about setting foot in an overpriced pub.
 I also crack a can while sitting at my kitchen table in my boxers, ready to match whatever Geralt drinks IRL.
 You know you’ve made it in life when you spend a Monday morning drinking with a videogame character while mostly naked.

 My plan immediately falls apart and I go one-up on the witcher.
 The Crow’s Perch trader has no booze, despite maddeningly repeating the same line about whether or not Geralt would like a "spot o' cider."
 Personally, I would never choose that diesel over a hearty stout, but Geralt lives in harder times, so surely he wouldn't be picky.
 But the trader only has chemical cordials, which The Witcher 3 insists are solely intended for alchemical use.
 We have poteen in Ireland, CD Projekt—what harm could a drop of mandrake juice possibly do?
 Why can’t I have Geralt ingest these demon drinks?
 He has a toxicity meter and everything!